Gopher Supercomputing: Past, Present, and Future

 As an engineer at MSI, I've seen firsthand the value of this resource to the research community, and the interesting legacy quirks that come with operating a decades-old computing center.

-In this session, I'll share an overview of MSI's history, a virtual tour of its current datacenter in the basement of a 100-year-old library, and get into some of the computational research and the technical challenges we're wrestling with today.
-And we'll touch on how that's posed to change in the years ahead, as AI seeps into academia and hyperscalers eat the world's hardware supply.
+In this session, I'll share an overview of MSI's history, a virtual tour of its current datacenter in the basement of a 100-year-old library, and get into the tech we use today and some examples of the computational research people are doing.
+And we'll touch on how things may change in the years ahead, as AI seeps into academia and hyperscalers eat the world's hardware supply.

 Matt Meshulam